 Enough brine (see recipe above) to cover the chicken in a large non-reactive container

-1. Brine the whole chicken in the flavoured brine in the refrigerator overnight about 6 hours can be overnight.
+1. Brine the whole chicken in the flavored brine in the refrigerator overnight about 6 hours can be overnight.
 (Make sure that every part of the chicken is covered in the brine you can weigh the bird down with a clean plate so it is completely submerged.

 2. Discard the brine and dry the skin and inside of the bird with paper towels.